A guide for the memoir writer—10 things you need to know.

 If you’d like the assistance of a memoir writer for hire, call us at 818 917-5362.

 If you’re still in the exploratory stage, you may enjoy reading this Q&A.

 1. What is a memoir?
-It is the same thing as an autobiography?
+Is it the same thing as an autobiography?

 For more, see “Autobiography or Memoir?”

 - inspirational memoirs such as Michelle Obama’s Becoming.

 - celebrity memoirs such as Jeff Tweedy’s Let’s Go (So We Can Get Back).

 - nostalgia memoirs such as Jennifer Worth’s Call the Midwife.

 - political memoirs such as Hillary Clinton’s What Happened.

 - “growing up” memoirs such as Mary Karr’s The Liar’s Club.